async-profiler/async-profiler/README.md

 ### Installing Debug Symbols

-The allocation profiler requires HotSpot debug symbols.
+Prior to JDK 11, the allocation profiler required HotSpot debug symbols.
 Oracle JDK already has them embedded in `libjvm.so`, but in OpenJDK builds they are typically shipped in a separate package.
 For example, to install OpenJDK debug symbols on Debian / Ubuntu, run:
 ```
 # apt install openjdk-8-dbg
 ```